MicrosoftDocs/bot-docs/articles/includes/bot-service-debug-bot/js-vscode.md

    ![Set breakpoint in VS Code](~/media/bot-service-debug-bot/breakpoint-set.png)

 4. Start the Bot Framework Emulator and connect to your bot as described in the [Debug with the Bot Framework Emulator](https://docs.microsoft.com/azure/bot-service/bot-service-debug-emulator) article.
-5. From the emulator, send your bot a message (for example, send the message "Hi").
+5. From the Emulator, send your bot a message (for example, send the message "Hi").
 Execution will stop at the line where you place the breakpoint.

    ![Debug in VS Code](~/media/bot-service-debug-bot/breakpoint-caught.png)